（as of July 30, 2021）

-- ・The Corporate Planning Division, which is responsible for shareholder/investor relations, is promoting dialogue with shareholders and investors under direct supervision of the President and with the cooperation of the management, accounting, legal and business divisions.
+- ・The Corporate Strategy Division, which is responsible for shareholder/investor relations, is promoting dialogue with shareholders and investors under direct supervision of the President and with the cooperation of the management, accounting, legal and business divisions.

 - ・The Company actively discloses information to shareholders and investors in Annual Reports and on the Company's website.

 - ・The Company strictly controls insider information by establishing the Most Sensitive Trade Secret Committee and appointing an Insider Information Management Manager.